Cooya/Express-Visitor-Counter/README.md

 - `requests-dd-mm-yyyy` : number of daily HTTP requests received by the server
 - `new-visitors-dd-mm-yyyy` : number of daily new visitors on your website
 - `visitors-dd-mm-yyyy` : number of daily unique visitors on your website
+- `new-visitors-from-mobile-dd-mm-yyyy` : number of daily new visitors from a mobile device on your website
+- `visitors-from-mobile-dd-mm-yyyy` : number of daily unique visitors from a mobile device on your website
 - `ip-addresses-dd-mm-yyyy` : number of daily unique ip addresses which hit your server
 - `sessions-dd-mm-yyyy` : number of daily unique sessions which hit your server